Scotland’s UEFA coefficient: How Rangers and Celtic could secure a second Champions League spot

 Scotland could take another step towards securing a second Champions League berth from the 2021/22 season if Celtic beat Copenhagen in their Europa League last-32 clash on Thursday.

-Rangers' win over Braga on Wednesday saw Steven Gerrard's side secure a 4-2 aggregate victory and a place in the last 16 of a European competition for the first time since 2011.
+Rangers' win over Braga on Wednesday saw Steven Gerrard's side claim a 4-2 aggregate victory and a place in the last 16 of a European competition for the first time since 2011.

 That means Scotland could have two automatic places in the Champions League qualifiers for the season after next.